GACJ/callingitround/content/docs/supplemental_skills/1_choosing_your_touch/index.md

 3. Should we ring a touch or a plain course or half course or call changes or something else entirely?
 It may be that a touch is not the most appropriate choice for your band on a particular Sunday.
 4. What is the right length?
 Do we have exactly enough ringers to ring something fairly long, or do I need a variety of short pieces to cycle a large number of ringers in and out?

 Other than the special emphasis on high-quality ringing, the considerations are often similar to those about a practice night touch.
+However, there is often an extra-special consideration given to the very last touch rung before the start of a service (before the lower, if your band lower your bells after service ringing).
+This touch will have the widest audience, and it is nice for the parishioners and ringers alike if they can be welcomed to their Sunday service by the best ringing the ringers have to offer!
+As such, it can be wise to think of what you _could_ do, and then take it back a step simpler to something you can do extremely well.
+Eleanor Linford contributes that she always thinks of a quote from Coco Chanel when considering choosing a Sunday service touch: "Before you leave the house, look in the mirror and take one thing off."
+Before you pull off, look in the mirror and choose something a little simpler!

 ## Picking a quarter peal or peal composition

 Picking a quarter peal or peal composition often feels fairly different.
 I personally often spend more time picking out quarter peal or peal compositions than I do random practice night touches, in part because they are longer and I want to be assured of my ability to conduct them well.
-The band is often taking special time out of their schedule for the attempt and it's nicest when the conductor has put in the work ahead of time to give the attempt its best chance of success.
+The band is often taking special time out of their schedule for the attempt and it's nicest when the conductor has put in the work ahead of time to give the attempt its best chance of success.[^1]

 In this section, to keep it simple we'll assume that you have a band of ringers of equal ability, so anyone can ring anywhere in your quarter peal or peal.
 (If this is not the case, read on to the next section about placing your band, which will discuss some ideas about band placement).